Mushymato/MiscMapActionsProperties/README.md

 - You can use multiple sets of these args to spawn more critters on the same tile, e.g. `Crab T 3 Firefly T 8` for 3 crabs 8 fireflies on the tile.
 - T as first argument is a placeholder and lets you use defaults.
 - For critters that support a texture, they need to have same number of frames as the original, see `[CP] MMAP Examples/assets/critters` for example textures you can use as a base.
+- This can also be used as:
+    - Building layer Action: spawns critter at this tile on interact
+    - Back layer TouchAction: spawns critter at this tile when player walks over
+    - TriggerAction: takes a coordinate as the first 2 arguments (i.e. `mushymato.MMAP_Critter <X> <Y> [\<critterType\> [type dependent args]]+`)

 ### Action